 The same index may exist in subsequent versions of the chaincode that gets installed.
 To change the index, use the same index name but alter the index definition.
 Upon installation/instantiation, the index definition will get re-deployed to the peer’s state database.

 If you have a large volume of data already, and later install the chaincode, the index creation upon installation may take some time.
-Similarly, if you have a large volume of data already and instantiate a subsequent version of the chaincode, the index creation may take some time.
+Similarly, if you have a large volume of data already and commit the definition of a subsequent chaincode version, the index creation may take some time.
 Avoid calling chaincode functions that query the state database at these times as the chaincode query may time out while the index is getting initialized.
 During transaction processing, the indexes will automatically get refreshed as blocks are committed to the ledger.
 If the peer crashes during chaincode installation, the couchdb indexes may not get created.
 If this occurs, you need to reinstall the chaincode to create the indexes.

 CouchDB is enabled as the state database by changing the

 couchDBAddress needs to configured to point to the

 CouchDB to be used by the peer.
 The username and password properties should be populated with

 couchDBConfig section and are documented in place.
 Changes to the

 core.yaml will be effective immediately after restarting the peer.

 You can also pass in docker environment variables to override core.yaml values, for example